robstarbuck/documents/cv/index.md

 ### Web Developer
 #### Born 1983

 I'm a decent all rounder striving to keep things simple.
-My passion at the moment is Go though my career has been spent using JS.
+My passion at the moment is Go though my career has been spent writing JS.
 Given my background in design, I have a good eye for what works on a site.
 I'd fit in best with small team.
 I'm experienced with React, Apollo GraphQL, Typescript, JS, CSS, Go, UI Development and Graphics Suites.

 - Bristol, BS5
 - https://robstarbuck.uk